juddc/jxc/docs/introduction.md

 ```

 ### Numeric Suffixes
 If you need to support different kinds of numeric values, JXC support numeric suffixes.
-You can handle these however you need - converting the values at parse time, wrapping them in a value+enum structure, or even just using them for validation and erroring out if a value has a missing or incorrect suffix.
+You can handle these however you need - converting the values at parse time, wrapping them in a value+enum structure, or even just using them for validation and erroring out if a value has a missing or unexpected suffix.

 ```jxc
 {